Björk

 Aside from Icelandic, she has said that she has distant Irish ancestry.
 It is not clear if this Irish ancestry has been verified/documented.

-Some people on the internet have said that Björk could be of indigenous Inuit or Sami ethnicity, but there is no evidence of this being the case.
+Some have speculated that Björk could be of indigenous Inuit or Sami ethnicity, but there is no evidence of this being the case.
 Inuit or Sami people are not common in Iceland.

 Björk’s patrilineal ancestry can be traced back to her seventh great-grandfather, Jón “Eldri” Þorgilsson.